Denchyaknow/GitSite_Dencho/content/projects/experiments/2022/VFXPractice07.md

 commentable: true
 draft: false
 private: false # hide page in search results
-tags: ["Experiment", "VFX", "Particles", "Unity", "Shaders", "Rhythm"]
+tags: ["VFX", "Particles", "Unity", "Shaders", "Rhythm"]
-categories: ["2022"] # display at the top of a page alongside a page’s metadata
+categories: ["Experiments", "2022"] # display at the top of a page alongside a page’s metadata
 featured: false # a page can be displayed in the Featured block on the homepage.
 This is useful for sticky, announcement blog posts or selected publications etc.
 ---
 <p>A small experiment to create a reactive shadergraph with exposed properties that a custom controller can use to make the shader react to the beat of an audio clip.</p>